Giulia della Rovere

 Giulia della Rovere (1531, Casteldurante – 4 April 1563, Ferrara) was an Italian noblewoman.
 A portrait of her by Titian survives in the Palazzo Pitti in Florence.

 Life

-She was the daughter of Francesco Maria I della Rovere, Duke of Urbino and Eleonora Gonzaga.
+Guilia was the daughter of Francesco Maria I della Rovere, Duke of Urbino and Eleonora Gonzaga.
 On 3 January 1549 she married Alfonso d'Este, an illegitimate son of Alfonso I d'Este, Duke of Ferrara, and of Laura Dianti.
 They had three children: